Matt Hardy: Return to TNA (2014–2017)

-Return to TNA

 The Hardys third reunion (2014–2015)

 On July 24, 2014, Hardy returned to TNA and reunited with Jeff to reform The Hardys for the third time.
 At the Destination X episode of Impact Wrestling, The Hardys were defeated by The Wolves in a match for the TNA World Tag Team Championship.
 On the August 14 episode of Impact Wrestling, Team 3D (formerly the Dudley Boyz) challenged The Hardys to a match, which Team 3D won.
 At the Hardcore Justice episode of Impact Wrestling, The Hardys and Team 3D talked about a match involving themselves and The Wolves.
 When The Wolves were asked by the two teams, they agreed.
 Later that night, Kurt Angle announced all three teams would compete in a best of three series for the TNA World Tag Team Championship with the winners of the first match choosing the stipulation of the next one.
 The Hardys won the second match of the series on the September 10 episode of Impact Wrestling in a tables match and choose a ladder match for the third match of the series.
 The Hardys were unsuccessful in winning that match on the September 17 episode of Impact Wrestling, as the Wolves won that match.
 The Wolves then went on to pick the final match of the series to be a Full Metal Mayhem match to take place on the October 8 episode of Impact Wrestling.
 The Hardys were unsuccessful in that match as the Wolves won that match.

 On October 22, The Hardys entered a number one contenders tournament for the TNA World Tag Team Championship defeating The BroMans (Jessie Godderz and DJ Z) in the first round of the tournament.
 On the October 29 episode of Impact Wrestling, The Hardys defeated Team Dixie (Ethan Carter III and Tyrus) in the semifinals to advance to the finals of the tournament, where they defeated Samoa Joe and Low Ki to become number one contenders for the TNA World Tag Team Championship.
 On the January 16, 2015, episode of Impact Wrestling, The Hardys defeated the Wolves.
 At the Lockdown episode of Impact Wrestling, The Hardys were defeated by The Revolution in a six sides of steel cage match for the TNA World Tag Team Championship.
 On the February 20 episode of Impact Wrestling, Hardy and The Wolves defeated The Revolution in a six-man tag team match.
 In March, The Hardys participated in a tournament for the vacant TNA World Tag Team Championship.
 On March 16, 2015, Matt and Jeff won an Ultimate X match for the titles.
 On May 8, 2015, Hardy vacated the TNA World Tag Team Championship due to his brother Jeff being injured.